michael-rodriguez22/COURSE-modern-javascript-from-the-beginning/README.md

 - variable scoping (local, global, block level)
 ```

-Focus then shifts to how Javascript is used in the context of front end web development.
+Focus then shifts to how JavaScript is used in the context of front end web development.
 Topics discussed include:

 ```
 - introduction to the DOM